jean-roland/LCSF_Doc/index.md

 ### Command Direction

-Your protocol might have a notion of master and slave or in more generic terms, a protocol asymmetry where there are two different point of views.
+Your protocol might have a notion of master and slave or in more generic terms, a protocol asymmetry where there are two different point of view.

 The way it is handled in LCSF is that you simply give each command a "direction":
 * (A -> B): A can only send the command, B can only receive it.